 Personalize your beer bottles with Wedding Beer Labels

 If decor is a big part of your wedding, beer bottles may be the choice for you.
 Personalized beer labels have become a popular wedding trend.
 If it’s important that your guests are drinking out of beer bottles that match your wedding colours and have the bride and grooms initials on them, go for it!

 Save leftover beer from your wedding easily with beer bottles

 If you have leftover beer from your wedding reception, beer bottles allow you to take them home and stick them in your fridge!
 Or give them away as party favours.
 Kegs often allow for more wasted beer, so beer bottles are recommended for smaller weddings.

-Why You Should You Use A Beer Keg at Your Wedding:
+Why You Should Use A Beer Keg at Your Wedding Reception:

 Kegs are great options for larger weddings